ClaireLally8/Waggy-Box/README.md

     - HTML5
     - CSS
     - [JQuery](https://jquery.com/) to simplify DOM manipulation.
-    - [Stripe](https://stripe.com/) as payment platform to validate and accept credit card payments securely.
+    - [Stripe](https://stripe.com/) as a payment platform to validate and accept credit card payments securely.
     - [AWS S3](http://aws.amazon.com/) to store images held in the database
     - [MDBoostrap](https://mdbootstrap.com/) a front end framework used to create responsive aspects across the site.